Suzanna-Linn/slua/docs/moving-vectors.md

 - It's not possible to assign a value to a component.
 We need to create a new vector.
 - We can get a component from the return value of a function, not only from a variable.
 - Components are stored in 32 bits floats.
+- Vectors can use uppercase components (X, Y, Z) but rotations can't.
+Let's use always lowercase components.

 <pre class="language-sluab"><code class="language-sluab">-- vectors